-To maintain and develop the quality of teaching, learning and provision to respond to the strengths and needs of all pupils, all staff are encouraged to undertake training and development.
+In order to maintain and develop the quality of teaching, learning and provision to respond to the strengths and needs of all pupils, all staff are encouraged to undertake training and development.

 Training needs of staff are identified through the school's self-evaluation process.

-All teachers and support staff on taking up a post are made aware of the school's SEN Policy.
-New staff will meet with the SENCO who will explain the school's practice and procedures regarding SEND and will discuss the needs of individual pupils.
+All teachers and support staff on taking up a post are made aware of the school's SEND policy.
+New staff will meet with the SENDCO who will explain the school's practice and procedures regarding SENDD and will discuss the needs of individual pupils.

-The school's SENCO keeps up to date with local and national updates in SEND by attending SEND meetings within Embrace Multi Academy Trust.
+The school's SENDCO keeps up to date with local and national updates in SEND by meeting with Embrace Academy.

-16. MONITORING AND EVALUATION OF SEN
+MONITORING AND EVALUATION OF SEND:

-The school regularly and carefully monitors and evaluates the quality and effectiveness of provision for all pupils including those with SEN. This is done through regular scrutiny and analysis of data related to the achievement of pupils with SEN, learning walks, work scrutiny, observation and sampling of parent and pupil questionnaires.
-The SEN Governor also has a role in scrutinising the school's self-evaluation of the achievement of pupils with SEN as part of the governing board's duty to monitor the effectiveness of the school's SEN Policy in practice.
+The school regularly and carefully monitors and evaluates the quality and effectiveness of provision for all pupils including those with SEND.
+This is done through regular scrutiny and analysis of data related to the achievement of pupils with SEND, learning walks, work scrutiny, observation and sampling of parent and pupil questionnaires.
+The SEND Governor also has a role in scrutinising the school's self-evaluation of the achievement of pupils with SEND as part of the Governing Body's duty to monitor the effectiveness of the school's SEND Policy in practice.

-17. STORING AND MANAGING INFORMATION
+STORING AND MANAGING INFORMATION

 All records containing sensitive information relating to the special educational needs or disabilities of pupils in school will be treated as highly confidential and be securely placed in a locked cabinet when not in use.
-When the child moves to the next phase in education the SENCO of both schools will meet in order to plan a smooth transition.
+When the child moves to the next phase in education the SENDCO of both schools will meet in order to plan a smooth transition.

-18. REVIEWING THIS POLICY
+REVIEWING THIS POLICY